apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 It is important to note that this form of isolation inheritance must be done explicitly, using the `isolated(any)` annotation.
-Function types offer a number of mechanisms for controlling their isolation behavior, but by default, they behave identically to other types.
+Function types offer a number of mechanisms for controlling their isolation behavior, but by default they behave identically to other types.

 > Note: For more information, see the [Closures][] section of The Swift Programming Language.